osmosis-labs/docs/docs/overview/educate/terminology.md

 Use this glossary to learn about terms used in Osmosis and the Cosmos ecosystem.

+---
+sidebar_position: 5
+---
 ## Active set

-The top 150
-validators that participate in consensus and receive rewards.
+The top 150 validators that participate in consensus and receive rewards.

 ## Air drops